CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly defines its niche at the intersection of secrets management and CI/CD pipelines.
-It excels at completeness with an explicit 'Use when' clause and includes good trigger terms.
-The main weakness is that the specific actions could be more granular—listing concrete tasks like configuring secret rotation policies, injecting secrets into build steps, or auditing secret access would strengthen it.
+It includes an explicit 'Use when' clause with good trigger terms and names specific tools.
+The main weakness is that the capability actions could be more granular and concrete rather than using broad verbs like 'implement' and 'handling'.

 Suggestions